Web-energumen/Expense-Tracker-API/readme.md

 * **Expense Modification**: Update details of any existing expense that belongs to the authenticated user.

-* **Expense Deletion**: Remove any expense from your list with a simple DELETE request.
+* **Expense Deletion**: Remove any expense from list with a simple DELETE request.

-* **Preset Categories**: Classify your expenses into one of the preset categories: Grocery, Leisure, Electronics, Utilities, Clothing, Health, or Other.
+* **Preset Categories**: Classify expenses into one of the preset categories: Grocery, Leisure, Electronics, Utilities, Clothing, Health, or Other.

 ## Technologies Used
 * **Django**: Python web framework.